andrewcargill/superheros/README.md

 - #### POST EDIT BUG
     - Sometimes the post edit button takes you back to the home page.
 I think this could be something connected to the user tokens.
 - #### PROFILE EDIT BUG
     - The edit window shows the default image instead of existing image.
 I think this is a fault in the code and with a little more time I would compare the 'edit post' code against the 'profile edit' code and see what track down the problem.
-    - The edit view does not load the existing 'bio' text.
-Again, this could be solved rather easily with a little more time spent on the project.
     - Sometimes when going to edit the profile you are returned to Post view.
 This is a bug I have not been able to track down at the time of submission.
 - #### USER LOGGED OUT AFTER A SHORT TIME
     - This is connected to the user tokens.
 I believe they are running out and not getting renewed.